iFixit/itbrokeand.ifixit.com/_posts/2013-10-27-async-api-calls-in-android.md

 }
 {% endhighlight %}

-If the `activityid` matches, the actual `APIResult<?>` is posted to the bus so the Activity can receive it like normal.
+If the `activityids` match, the actual `APIResult<?>` is posted to the bus so the Activity can receive it like normal.
 If it doesn't match, then it is as if the event wasn't handled at all.
-For Otto, this results in a `DeadEvent` that wraps the object that wasn't handled.
+For Otto, this results in a `DeadEvent` that wraps the Object that wasn't handled.
 `APIService` listens for `DeadEvent`s and hangs on to ones containing an `APIResult<?>` or `APIResult.ActivityProxy`.
-When an Activity registers to Otto, dead events with the same `activityid` are posted to the bus so the Activity can receive the results.
+When an Activity registers to the bus, `APIService` posts all `DeadEvent`s with the same `activityid` the bus so the Activity can receive the results.

-This approach gives us reliable delivery of API results while maintaining loose coupling of Activities by using Otto.
+This approach gives us reliable delivery of API results while maintaining loose coupling of Activities with Otto.
 In particular, when resumed, Activities receive API call results that completed when the Activity was paused.
 Additionally, Activities only receive results for API calls that they initiated.